 What if you have to abandon your car due to the condition of the roads?
 Remove the CB radio from the car, take the antennae, and stash the entire system in your Get Home Bag.
 You can set it up in another vehicle later in your trip.

 Surprisingly things like hydrogen peroxide, rubbing alcohol, and iodine are not the best items to include, they are said to hurt cells when used in cuts and impede healing.
-See this article in Readers Digest.
+See this article.
 It turns out that clean water is the best way to cleanse a wound, then apply first-aid ointment such as Neosporin, then your bandage.
 What if there's no clean water?
 Go with the rubbing alcohol.
-Rubbing alcohol -- though not the best choice for wound cleaning as it can damage cells as reported at the link -- will still cleanse the wound of bacteria when no clean water is available.
+Rubbing alcohol -- though not the best choice for wound cleaning as it can damage cells -- will still cleanse the wound of bacteria when no clean water is available.
 Rubbing alcohol is commonly used in hospitals to clean the skin prior to any needle puncture as well as to sterilize medical equipment and even for tick removal.

 First-aid in a disaster can take on many shapes -- for people badly injured you simply won't have most items needed in a Get Home Bag.
-Instead have a knowledge of emergency medical care for a disaster: Know how to tie a tourniquet to stop the bleeding when an artery has been cut, how to make a make-shift splint or sling for broken limbs, know when an injured person is safe to be moved, and what kind of injury may be too dangerous for moving a person, such as a back-break or broken neck.
-Learn CPR -- you just might save the life of a loved one -- and of course, don't ignore a stranger who's dying, who also needs CPR performed.
+Instead have a knowledge of emergency medical care for a disaster: Know how to tie a tourniquet to stop the bleeding when an artery has been cut, how to make a make-shift splint or sling for broken limbs, know when an injured person is safe to be moved, and what kind of injury may be too dangerous for moving a person, such as a broken back or broken neck.